GenomicMedLab/dgipy/README.md

 ## Usage

-Methods in `dgipy.dgidb` send pre-defined queries with user-supplied parameters to the DGIdb GraphQL API endpoint.
-Response objects can optionally be returned as Pandas dataframes for readability and ease of use, or retained as the raw GraphQL responses by setting the `use_pandas` argument to `False`.
+DGIpy is built around query methods that wrap a GraphQL client and fetch data from the public DGIdb API endpoint.
+By default, data returned in a columnar format (i.e., as a dictionary where keys are column names and values are lists representing column data).

 ```pycon
 >>> from dgipy import get_gene